Edgehill, 23rd October 1642

 However, good views of the battlefield can be had from the ridgeline above.
 The best starting place is The Castle at Edgehill pub, where there is a Battlefield's Trust information board located in the beer garden.

-There is a slight problem with this story though: the actual report from the Commission has never been found in the National Archives, despite extensive investigations.
+Only there is a slight problem with this story: the actual report from the Commission has never been found in the National Archives, despite extensive investigations.
+As Charles was at Oxford at the time of the Commission it is quite possible that official records were lost, or destroyed (very little paperwork from the Oxford government survived and made its way into the official archives).
 We only have the reports in newsletters of the events and of the Commission's findings.
-No official body, library or archive makes the claim for 'only officially recognised ghosts'.
-Great story, but it would appear to be an urban myth.

 There is a small, permanent exhibition at St Peter's church in Radway.
 St Peter's is still a 'working' church so please be respectful when visiting.
 Parking is a little tricky, please be respectful of residents access.